RicardoLera/EmbeddedNet/README.md

  - Completed Fully Connected Network.
  - Inference finished and tested.
 ----
- - Implemented training in Python for comparison with C implementation
+ - Implemented training in Python for comparison with C implementation.
- - Formulated training equations
+ - Formulated training equations.
- - Adapted system to Stochastic Gradient Descent
+ - Adapted system to Stochastic Gradient Descent.
- - Implemented training for Fully Connected layer and observed a slight increase in precision with a Learning Rate of 0.000045
+ - Implemented training for Fully Connected layer and observed a slight increase in precision with a Learning Rate of 0.000045.
- - Repeated the same process for Average Pooling, ReLU6, Batch Normalization
+ - Repeated the same process for Average Pooling, ReLU6, Batch Normalization and 2D-Convolution.

 ## Training Equations